cassandrale179/ratemyclass/README.md

 ### 1. Register an account.
 Account must be registered with a Drexel University's email address.
 This is for verification purpose so that grade are only inputted from Drexel students, and not from outsiders.
 Attempt to register with a non-Drexel University email will result in failure.
 ### 2. Create an anonymous username and password.
 A 4-digit PIN code will be generated and send to your Drexel's email address.
-From now on, you can log in with these credentials.
-If you forgot your username or password, click "Forgot My Password" and an email will be send to your Drexel Universit's email address containing your username and password.
+Put that 4 digit code in the verification page.
+From now on, you can log in with your username and password.
+If you forgot your credentials, click "Forgot My Password" and an email will be send to your Drexel University's email address containing your username and password.
 ### 3. Input at least 3 grades
 Input at least 3 grades (e.g A, B, B+) for 3 classes of which you have taken (e.g CS171, CS172, CS164).
 After you have done so, you will be redirected to a dashboard.
 ### 4. Functionalities: